infiniflow/infinity/docs/references/http_api_reference.md

 **GET** `/databases/{database_name}/tables/{table_name}`

-Exports data into a specified table.
+Exports data from a specified table to a selected file.

 ### Request